Using namelists

 runtime.
 For example a simulation code might read its configuration from a

-namelist called run
+namelist called run as follows:

 &run